Heddiw

-Heddiw (English: Today) is a Welsh language television news and current affairs programme that was produced by BBC Cymru Wales between 17 April 1961 and 30 July 1982.
+Heddiw (English: Today) was a Welsh language television news and current affairs programme that was produced by BBC Cymru Wales between 17 April 1961 and 30 July 1982.

 It was the first daily television programme in Welsh, covering at length Welsh, national and international news.

 History

 Welsh-language television news on the BBC began at 6pm on 16 March 1956 in the form of Tele-Newyddion, a weekly 15-mninute newsreel broadcast as an opt-out on the Wenvoe, Sutton Coldfield and Holme Moss transmitters.

 Coverage was expanded with the launch of Heddiw as a 20-minute topical magazine programme, first broadcast at 1.05pm on 17 April 1961, preceded by a 5-minute news bulletin.